 Add a layer underneath your line art layer and start painting with the brush.
-If you want to correct any area you can press E and convert the same brush into an eraser.
+If you want to correct any area you can press the E key and convert the same brush into an eraser.
 You can also use a layer each for different colors for more flexibility.

 Filling with Flood Fill tool¶

 The second method is to use the Flood fill tool to fill large parts of your line art quickly.
 This method generally requires closed gaps in the line art.
 To begin with this method place your line art on a separate layer.
 Then activate the flood fill tool and set the Grow selection to 2px, uncheck Limit to current layer if previously checked.

 Choose a color from color selector and just click on the area you want to fill the color.
 As we have expanded the fill with grow selection the color will be filled slightly underneath the line art thus giving us a clean fill.

 GMIC Colorize [Interactive]¶